Fountain hail storm history

 El Paso County·NOAA NCEI Storm Events Database·~75-day publication lag

-Hail in Fountain peaks between May and July, with secondary activity in April and August.
-Most significant hail events occur in the afternoon between 2 p.m. and 7 p.m.
-Mountain Time, when atmospheric instability is highest.
-Only 2 of the 18 recorded events reached the 1.5-inch threshold that typically causes structural damage to roofing and vehicles.
+Hail risk in Fountain peaks from May through July, with a secondary risk window in April and August.
+Most significant hail events occur during afternoon and early evening hours between 2 p.m. and 7 p.m.
+Mountain Time, when solar heating strengthens convective storms moving off the high country toward the plains.

 Annual frequency — last 10 years